A Grauert-Riemenschneider vanishing theorem for Witt canonical sheaves: Witt--Kawamata--Viehweg vanishing

 \subsection{Review of arithmetic $\cD$-modules}

-We will use as much as possible the notations from \cite{Lazda_Rigidification_of_arith_D_mods_and_overconv_RH_corr}.
+We will use, as much as possible, the notations from \cite{Lazda_Rigidification_of_arith_D_mods_and_overconv_RH_corr}.
 In the ``analytic'' side of the proof, our main tool will be rigid cohomology.
-This theory was introduced by Berthelot in \cite{Berthelot_Geometrie_rigide_et_cohomologie_des_varieties_algebriques_de_caracteristique_p}, it has values in fields of characteristic zero (hence it is not integral), and mimics de Rham cohomology in characteristic zero.
+This theory was introduced by Berthelot in \cite{Berthelot_Geometrie_rigide_et_cohomologie_des_varieties_algebriques_de_caracteristique_p}, it takes values in fields of characteristic zero (hence it is not integral), and mimics de Rham cohomology in characteristic zero.
 Unlike crystalline cohomology, it has the advantage that it can be applied to any variety (and gives a reasonable theory), not only smooth proper ones.

-In fact, rigid cohomology can be taken with coefficient in any overconvergent $F$-isocrystal (they can be thought of as vector bundles on a characteristic zero lift, together with an integrable connection and a Frobenius action, and with stronger convergence properties at the boundary for non-proper varieties).
-These objects are analogue to lisse sheaf in $l$-adic cohomology, or simply vector bundles with an integrable connection in characteristic zero.
+In fact, rigid cohomology can be taken with coefficients in any overconvergent $F$--isocrystal (they can be thought of as vector bundles on a characteristic zero lift, together with an integrable connection and a Frobenius action, and with stronger convergence properties at the boundary for non-proper varieties).
+These objects are analogous to lisse sheaves in $l$-adic cohomology, or simply vector bundles with an integrable connection in characteristic zero.
 In particular, they cannot be expected to be stable under a six--functor formalism (non--smooth pushforwards are really an issue).